tarikulnayem94/tarikulnayem94/README.md

 </blockquote>

 <p>
-I’m a Software QA Engineer living in Dhaka, Bangladesh.
+I’m a 𝗦𝗼𝗳𝘁𝘄𝗮𝗿𝗲 𝗤𝗔 𝗘𝗻𝗴𝗶𝗻𝗲𝗲𝗿 living in Dhaka, Bangladesh.
 I spend my days with Significant hands-on technical experience in the fast-paced.
 Have experience with Manual Testing, Automation Testing & also have good knowledge of Automation Testing Tools like Selenium Webdriver with TestNG Framework, and API testing using Postman, Performance Testing using JMeter.
 Knowledge in different types of Testing such as: Functional, User Acceptance, Regression, Smoke, Performance, Usability, Verification, & UI Testing.
 Extremely tech-savvy with the ability to learn new technology quickly & cope with numerous changes.

 </p>
 <hr>